Start and End Dates

 Seniors (age 60 and over) are entitled to a 10% fee reduction on approved courses.

-Courses with a course code ending in an N are not eligible for reduced fees, e.g. GNR 1056N.
+Courses with a course code ending in an N are not eligible for reduced fees, e.g. MOT 103N.

 Finance Department Charges

 Fees are due and payable on the day of registration.
-Learners with outstanding debts will not be permitted to re-register, nor may their academic results be released.
-Overdue accounts (plus late payment charges) must be paid by cash, certified cheque or money order. **Please note: Late Registrations may be subject to a pro-rated late payment charge.
+Learners with outstanding debts will not be permitted to re-register, nor may their academic results be released. **Please note: Late Registrations may be subject to a pro-rated late payment charge.

 Notification of Class Cancellations

 From time to time, it is necessary to cancel a class for one day or evening.
 The college endeavours to give all students adequate notice if a class date must be cancelled.
-To ensure that our office can contact you, it is recommended that you provide a day and evening telephone number.
-However, in the event that we are unable to notify all students, information regarding the cancellation will be posted in the main lobby and on the door of the classroom itself.
-We apologize for any inconvenience.
+To ensure that our office can contact you, it is recommended that you provide a day and evening telephone number and email address.
+However, in the event that we are unable to notify all students, information regarding the cancellation will be posted in the main lobby.

 When severe weather conditions precipitate a declared storm warning, a decision to cancel evening classes will be issued by 3:00 p.m.
-Class cancellations will be announced on local radio stations.
+Class cancellations will be announced on local radio stations and the college website.
 Please note that class cancellations due to weather are extremely rare.

 Certificates and Diplomas

-When you have completed your certificate or diploma requirements, contact the Registrar’s Office or the Continuing Education Office to complete a Request for Certificate/Convocation Application.
-A review of your record will be completed to confirm your eligibility to graduate, and you will be notified of the result.
-It is recommended that you come to the Registrar’s Office to pick up your certificate.
-If you are unable to pick your certificate up, it will be mailed to you through Canada Post.
+When you have completed your certificate requirements, contact the Registrar’s Office or the Continuing Education Office to complete a Request for Certificate.
+A review of your record will be completed to confirm your eligibility.

 Minimum Grade Requirements